Buffalo Sabres: Ownership turmoil and lockout

 In May 2002, John Rigas and his sons were indicted for bank, wire and securities fraud for embezzling more than $2 billion from Adelphia.
-Rigas was later convicted and presently is appealing a sentence of 15 years in prison.
+Rigas was later convicted and served eight years of a 15-year sentence before his release in 2016.
 The NHL took control of the team, though the Rigas family remained owners on paper.
-For a while, there were no interested buyers.
-After the two-year period of uncertainty, including rumors of relocating to another city or even straight out folding, the team was sold to a consortium led by Rochester, New York, billionaire and former New York gubernatorial candidate Tom Golisano and former Sabres president Larry Quinn, whose bid included no government funding.
+After the two-year period of uncertainty, including rumors of relocating to another city or even outright folding, the team was sold to a consortium led by Rochester billionaire, and former New York gubernatorial candidate, Tom Golisano and former Sabres president Larry Quinn.
 Golisano was introduced as team owner on March 19, 2003.

-With the 2002–03 season having started under NHL control, general manager Darcy Regier could make only minimal moves.
+With the 2002–03 season starting under NHL control, general manager Darcy Regier could make only minimal moves.
 However, with the consultations of impending new ownership, the team began their rebuilding process around the March 2003 trade deadline by clearing out veteran players.
 The first to go was winger Rob Ray, who was sent to the Ottawa Senators.
-The team then sent center and team captain Stu Barnes to the Dallas Stars in exchange for young winger Michael Ryan and a draft pick.

-A third deal sent center Chris Gratton to the Phoenix Coyotes with a draft pick for Daniel Briere and a draft pick, adding a player who would play a key role in the Sabres' resurgence in later years.
-The 2003–04 season saw the team emerge from its financial struggles and, though the Sabres narrowly missed the playoffs, the development of prominent young players.
-Although the 2004–05 NHL season was canceled due to a labor dispute, the league and the National Hockey League Players' Association (NHLPA) were able to agree on a new collective bargaining agreement in the summer of 2005, thus enabling NHL hockey to return for the 2005–06 season.
+The team then sent center and team captain Stu Barnes to the Dallas Stars in exchange for winger Michael Ryan and a draft pick.
+A third deal sent center Chris Gratton to the Phoenix Coyotes with a draft pick for Daniel Briere and a draft pick.
+Over the summer, Regier also completed a three-team trade that landed them Chris Drury.
+Although the team improved during the 2003–04 season, they did not make the playoffs.
+The next season was then curbed by the 2004–05 NHL lockout.
+Many of the players would play overseas or for the Rochester Americans during the lockout.